rkeisler/ideas-for-the-taking/README.md

 - Using SPT-SZ for the fine-scale CMB, I estimate a SNR of [2,4,6.5] for LMAX_LSS of [2000, 2500, 3000].

 ## very underdeveloped ideas ##
 - measure mass profile of voids on 20-100 Mpc scales using CMB lensing.  try to measure the "1-void" term.  this may be particularly sensitive to neutrino mass.
-Talk with Neil Dalal.
+Talk with Neal Dalal.

 - Measure tau-profiles (Thomson optical depth) of galaxies using ALMA + CMB.  i.e. select a bunch of galaxies that are sitting on peaks or troughs of the CMB, then image them with ALMA.  a quick SNR calculation with Yashar suggests this is not orders-of-mag insane, but still probably one order-of-mag too dim to be seen in a reasonable amount of time with ALMA.